-Section Page

-1. Introduction 3
+1 Introduction 4

-2 Background 3
+2 Background 4

-3. Key Requirements 4
+3 Key Requirements 5

-4. Safety Considerations 5
+4 Safety Considerations 6

-5. Enforcement Action 5
+5 Enforcement Action 6

-6. Legislation 5
+6 Legislation 6

-7. The Storing and Disclosure of Information 6
+7 The Storing and Disclosure of Information 7

-8. Complaints and Appeals 7
+8 Complaints and Appeals 7

-9. Monitoring and Review 7
+9 Monitoring and Review 7

+10 Amendments to this Policy 7

-Appendix A Advertising Board Guidance 8
+App endix A - Advertising Board Guidance 8

-Appendix B Mandatory Conditions 13
+App endix B - Mandatory Conditions 12

-Appendix C Requirements of 'A' Boards 14
+App endix C - Requirements of "A" Boards 13

+App endix D - Amendment Document 15

-1. Introduction
+1 Introduction

-This Advertising Board ('A' Board) policy seeks to strike a balance between encouraging a vibrant economy and ensuring that areas are not subject to "street clutter".
+This Advertising Board ("A" Board) policy seeks to strike a balance between encouraging a vibrant economy and ensuring that areas are not subject to "street clutter".
 Harrow Council as the Highways Authority can determine which structures or objects are placed in the highway.
-The ad hoc placing of portable 'A' Boards on the highway may cause difficulties for the elderly, people with visual or mobility impairments, or young children in pushchairs.
+The ad hoc placing of portable "A" Boards on the highway may cause difficulties for the elderly, people with visual or mobility impairments, or young children in pushchairs.
 The wilful obstruction of the footpath/footway may in certain circumstances be regarded as an offence under the Highways Act 1980.
 However, some businesses see structures/objects particularly those used for the purpose of producing income or advertising, as central to their operation and resist removal.